Faizfateh/Faizfateh/README.md

 - 👋 Hi, I’m @Faizfateh
 - 👀 I’m interested in Computational Fluid Dynamics and Data Driven modeling
 - 🌱 I’m currently learning Reduced order Modeling using Galerkins, POD, neural networks etc.
-- 📫 Ypu can contact me anytime on faizfateh.97@gmail.com
+- 📫 You can contact me anytime on faizfateh.97@gmail.com

 <!---
 Faizfateh/Faizfateh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.